 Common Green Darner

-This dragonfly is about three inches long and has a bright green thorax.
+Anax junius is 3.0 inches in length and has a bright green thorax.
+They can be seen through out the year in Houston.
 Common Green Darners are large specimens that are common throughout North America and are thought to be somewhat migratory.
 They are most recognized by their striking green coloration.
-Common Green Darners are almost always found near water sources.
+This dragonfly prefers permanent ponds, temporary ponds and land near a body of water.
+They are not common to TLCNP, but have been seen on the property.
 Typical diet of Common Green Darner is bees; wasps; mosquitos; butterflies and midges.

 Eastern Amber Wing

-0.8 to 1.0 inches in length.
-This skimmer dragonfly can be seen from February thru November.
+Perithemis tenera is 1.0 inches in length.
+This skimmer dragonfly can be seen from April thru November.
 Habitat is ditches, pools, ponds and other still waters.
 One of the smallest dragonflies in Texas.
 This small dragonfly has an elaborate courtship behavior.
 Males come to the water's edge early in the morning to patrol and defend a territory as a potential egg laying site.
 This small territory is only accepted by the male if he is not disturbed and there is no competition from other males.

 Halloween Pennant